Macro Calculator

 Free macro calculator that splits daily calories into protein, fat, and carb grams.
 Supports cut, maintain, bulk, keto, low-carb, and high-protein presets.

-This tool sets protein first (2.2 g per kg of body weight), fat second (75 g as a hormone floor by default, or shifted higher for keto and low-carb), and carbs fill the remaining calorie balance.
-That order isn’t arbitrary — protein is the most metabolically expensive and the macro with the most muscle-building leverage, so locking it in first is the evidence-based move.
-The same logic powers MuscleBuddy’s nutrition engine, which then adjusts the numbers weekly based on your actual weigh-in trend.
+This tool sets protein first (2.2 g per kg of body weight), fat second (75 g as a floor by default, or higher for keto and low-carb), and lets carbs fill whatever calories are left.
+The order isn't arbitrary: protein is the macro doing the most for the muscle you're trying to keep or build, so it gets locked in before anything competes with it.
+MuscleBuddy uses the same order, then keeps adjusting the numbers against your weigh-in trend.

 Protein165 g